 Last May I wrote about how I tried to make my own oven cleaner.
-At the time I was surprised that it worked pretty well – even though I tried it during a time crunch caused by melting down children.
+At the time I was surprised that it worked pretty well – even though I attempted it during a time crunch caused by melting down children.

 All year, though, I remembered what a mess I had to deal with.
 Because I added far too much white vinegar, I ended up with a baking soda and vinegar lake in the bottom of my oven – and it wasn’t so enjoyable to figure out a way to get it out.